-Intersections and turning movements for both the interim and ultimate upgrade have been designed to cater for vehicles legally able to use the Western Highway.
-This includes provision for a standard B-Double truck configuration (a vehicle consisting of a prime mover and two trailers linked together approximately 25 metres (m) long) to turn into the median without interrupting traffic flow.
+Intersections and turning movements for both the interim and ultimate upgrade have been designed to cater for vehicles likely to legally use the Western Highway.
+This includes a standard 25m B-Double truck configuration (a vehicle consisting of a prime mover and two trailers linked together).
 This was considered by VicRoads and resulted in adopting a typical median width of 30m.
-It is not anticipated that high performance vehicles (over 30m in length) would need to turn off the highway under AMP3 conditions.
-Grade separated interchanges under AMP1 conditions would allow for turning movements for high productivity vehicles.